statuc30721/docker-jenkins-demo-guide/docker-jenkins-demo-guide.md

 Note:
 This is telling docker to perform the following tasks (in no particluar order):
-a.
-Create a container running on the information system
+- Create a container running on the information system
-b.
-Map the computer that docker is running on to ports 8080 and 50000.
+- Map the computer that docker is running on to ports 8080 and 50000.
-c.
-Create a folder named <jenkins_home> and map it to the containers folder </var/jenkins_home>.
+- Create a folder named <jenkins_home> and map it to the containers folder </var/jenkins_home>.
-d.
-Use the source image named jenkins:lts-jdk11.
+- Use the source image named jenkins:lts-jdk11.

 // Docker run example